All 13 Bleach Arcs in Order (Including Recaps)

 Episodes: 213 – 229 / 266 – 316

-The Battle of Karakura arc is the sixth saga of the manga and the tenth of the anime, in which all the action is transferred to the city of Karakura, and in a small part of the Hueco Mundo, where Ichigo Kurosaki and his friends will put an end to the great rivalry against the Arrancar army led by Sōsuke Aizen.
+The Battle of Karakura arc is the sixth saga of the manga and the eighth of the anime, in which all the action is transferred to the city of Karakura and a small part of the Hueco Mundo, where Ichigo Kurosaki and his friends will put an end to the great rivalry against the Arrancar army led by Sōsuke Aizen.

 However, Aizen shows that he is not alone and reveals the first three Espada for battle.
 On the other hand, Ichigo must undergo various tests in order to reach the final level of his Zanpakutō and thus defeat Aizen.